k-acaroglu/reservation-website/README.md

 A responsive website for a fictional restaurant, **Sushi & Ramen Kingdom**, featuring an interactive table reservation system and a clean, mobile-friendly layout.
 Built as a team project.

 > **Note:** I was mainly responsible for the reservation system functionality (form handling, grid rendering, email integration).
 The rest of the website was built collaboratively.
+This isn't the finished product, but rather a showcase of the section that I was responsible for.

 ---